- Ranked Choice Voting

 Current Snapshot of RCV Use in the United States

-- 33 exclusively use or will use single-winner RCV (instant runoff voting), including Alaska and Maine for all federal elections
+Thirty-three (including Alaska and Maine) exclusively use or will use single-winner RCV (aka instant runoff voting) in all federal elections.

-- 4 exclusively use or will use proportional RCV (also known as multi-winner RCV or single transferable vote) for city council and/or school board elections: Cambridge MA, Eastpointe MI, Arden DE, and Albany CA.
+Four exclusively use or will use proportional RCV (aka multi-winner RCV or single transferable vote) in city council and/or school board elections: Cambridge, Massachusetts, Eastpointe, Michigan, Arden, Delaware, and Albany, California.

-- 3 use some combination of single-winner and proportional RCV -- Minneapolis MN, Palm Desert CA, and Amherst MA
+Three use some combination of single-winner and proportional RCV: Minneapolis; Palm Desert, California; and Amherst, Massachusetts.

-- 10 use a combination of single-winner RCV and a multi-winner method called sequential RCV-- Portland ME and 9 cities in Utah
+- Ten use a combination of single-winner RCV and a multi-winner method called sequential RCV: Portland, Maine, and nine cities in Utah.